Current as of August 2020 | Download print version (in PDF)

 - Tax Laws

 In the Philippines, not-for-profit organizations (NPOs) are typically organized as "non-stock corporations" registered under the Corporation Code.
-Non-stock corporations can be formed for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civic service, or similar purposes, such as trade, industry, agricultural and similar chambers, or any combination thereof (Corporation Code Section 88).
+Non-stock corporations may be formed for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civic service, or similar purposes, such as trade, industry, agricultural and similar chambers, or any combination thereof (Revised Corporation Code Section 87).
 The Securities and Exchange Commission (SEC) of the Philippines serves as the registration authority for non-stock corporations.
 Some non-stock corporations register as foundations.

 In turn, the tax laws provide additional benefits to two types of non-stock corporations: accredited “non-stock, non-profit corporations or organizations” (hereinafter “non-stock, non-profit corporations”), and accredited “non-governmental organizations” (NGOs).